Strength Training -- Orientation

-This page is the orientation for beginners.
+Strength training is an excellent way to improve your health significantly.
+This page is the orientation page.
 Getting warmed up well and properly executing reps are important.

 As part of the orientation in strength training for beginners, we would like to clarify some key terms.